hackus/erlang-otp-learning/README.md

 All of this reflects a learning journey, not production experience.

 I have not yet delivered a production system in Erlang.
 While following this ChatGPT-generated course, I ran into real issues, especially around library versions and integrations.
-Those moments forced me to debug, research, and iterate.
+Those moments involved repeated debugging and research cycles, which can become tedious over time.

 ## Course Philosophy